carmineacanfora/spring-petclinic/readme.md

 docker run -d -p 8081:8080 petclinic
 ```

-The PetClinic Docker image is available on [DockerHub](https://hub.docker.com/r/carmineacanfora/petclinic-docker) and it can be downloaded as follows:
+The PetClinic Docker image is available on [DockerHub](https://hub.docker.com/r/carmineacanfora/petclinic) and it can be pulled and executed as follows:

 ```
-docker pull carmineacanfora/petclinic-docker:latest
+docker pull carmineacanfora/petclinic
+docker run -d -p 8081:8080 carmineacanfora/petclinic
 ```